Are End Grain Cutting Boards Better?

 If you are looking for a cutting board that will last a long time and be easy on your knives, an end grain board may be a good option for you.
 However, if you are looking for a board that is easy to care for, an edge grain or face grain board may be a better choice.

-READ ALSO : Is Walnut Good For Cutting Boards?
+READ ALSO : Is Mahogany Good For Cutting Boards

 Are end grain cutting boards sanitary?